 All these gags and jokes are so in tune with the world Simon & Edgar create that it just keeps building up.
 You won’t stop laughing at the visual comedy Wright does.
 The opening scene of Shaun Of The Dead is enough for you to realize what I mean.

 Although, the most callbacks I noticed were in The World’s End.
 Of course, the biggest one being the opening montage of the film that’s technically the whole movie.
 Also, the selective memory gag, the argument with The Network, the “Star-bucking” thing, and The “Out Of Service” thing.

 Everything is so funny you will end up on a floor while laughing.

-Finally I would say, Three Flavour Cornetto Trilogy is also a statement on the types of cinema we are watching these days.
+Finally, I would say, Three Flavors Cornetto Trilogy is also a statement on the types of cinema we are watching these days.

-In early 2000s, Zombie movies were highly famous.
+In the early 2000s, Zombie movies were highly famous.
 Buddy-Cop films just keep coming and coming.
-And we have seen more world endings in 2010s than ever.
+And we have seen more world endings in the 2010s than ever.

 So, in these trying times, I suggest you go and check out all these three films.
 They will definitely make your day!!

 Thanks For Reading!

 Tell me in the comments what you think about these films.